 Please note that a fiancé(e) or spouse cannot simply come to the Embassy and apply for a visa to move to the United States.
 The process for obtaining a fiancé(e) or spouse visa must be initiated by the U.S. citizen with U.S. Citizenship and Immigration Services.
 U.S. citizens may refer to U.S. Citizenship and Immigration Services or the Bureau of Consular Affairs for authoritative information about the immigration process and the true costs involved.
 The Bureau of Consular Affairs also has additional information on Internet Dating and Romance Scams.

 If you suspect you may be the victim of a scam, please read through our information on Resources for Victims of International Financial Scams.
-In the aftermath of a scam, some people have also found support and camaraderie at the following sites started by and for scam victims.
-Participants have reported that the groups help underscore the breadth of the problem and allow people to see they are not alone.
-Please note this site is in no way affiliated with or endorsed by the U.S. government.
+In the aftermath of a scam, some people have also found camaraderie with in-person or online support groups which help underscore the breadth of the problem and allow people to see they are not alone.